CATCH OF THE WEEK SPECIAL OFFER:$10 Off Banana Wraps 1lb option. Click To View Product

 August 03, 2017

-As we know well, as we age our joints become a little less flexible and sometimes painful and aching.
+As we age our joints obviously become a little less flexible, somtimes with aches and pains.
 This is also very true for our dogs, and can affect over 50% of dogs aged 7 or more.

 Articulated (or movable) joints are enclosed capsules where two bones meet.
 To prevent the bones touching the end of each is covered in cartilage and the space between the two is filled with fluid, held in by a membrane.
 In a healthy dog the cartilage is pearly white, smooth, soft and flexible, and provides shock absorption during impacts.